-Guidelines for Interfaith Dialogue: Prophet Muḥammad’s Correspondence, Dialogues and Covenants with Non-Muslims
+Guidelines for Interfaith Dialogue: Prophet Muḥammad’s Covenants, Dialogues, and Correspondence with Non-Muslims

 Authors

-• Muhammad Islam Islamic Research Institute, International Islamic University, Islamabad, Pakistan.
+• Muhammad Islam Lecturer/IRI Postdoctoral Fellow, Islamic Research Institute, International Islamic University, Islamabad, Pakistan

 Keywords: